-Students complete CORI forms during student orientation sessions.
-Students are also asked to provide a picture identification with this form.
+Students complete CORI forms during the student admissions or orientation sessions.
+Students must provide a non-expired picture identification with this form.
 Students give the forms to the registrar or designated person.
 The registrar or designated person prepares and sends the forms to the State for the CORI check.
 Students may not attend classes or go to clinical sites without a returned CORI form.